 Long story short, I ordered a bundt cake from the company Nothing Bundt Cakes, and I fell in love with the mini dessert.
 After that, I wanted to try and recreate my mini cake with a twist.
 So I decided to bake these treats and decorate them to look like pumpkins for this Fall.

-It turned out perfectly, now that I figured out a great technique.
-On my recent version, I made the frosting a bit stiffer which is much nicer to sculpt and shape.
-This means you only have to place the cakes in the freezer once to harden the frosting.
-You see, you want it cold and hard so you can shape the pumpkins frosting to look more realistic.
+It turned out perfectly now that I figured out a great technique.
+In my recent version, I made the frosting a bit stiffer, which is much nicer to sculpt and shape.
+You only have to place the cakes in the freezer once to harden the frosting.
+You see, you want it cold and hard so you can shape the pumpkin frosting to look more realistic.

 So come on, and let’s pumpkin things up a bit!